kirannani168/Hotel-Booking-System/README.md

 # Hotel-Booking-System
-This project is while learning FULL STACK in UpGrad.
+This project is done while learning FULL STACK in UpGrad.